Hay fever – all you need to know and what you can do

 What causes hay fever?

-If you experience hay fever-like symptoms all year round, this might be an allergy to house dust mites or pet dander.
-Talk to your doctor about your symptoms to see exactly what you’re allergic to and possible treatments.
+If you experience hay fever-like symptoms all year round, this might be perennial allergic rhinitis, caused by an allergy to house dust mites or pet dander.
+Talk to your doctor about your symptoms to find out exactly what you’re allergic to and what possible treatments are available.

 What are the symptoms of hay fever?